sommerc/MN_V1_analysis/doc/frequency.md

 The continuous wavelet transform requires *scaling* factors.
 Scaling factors are inversely proportional to frequency.
 We use the PyWavelet function `pywt.scale2frequency()` to define scales corresponding to the used frequency bins.

 ### Computing the power spectral density
-First the coefficients of the continuous wavelet transform are computed by
+First the coefficients of the continuous wavelet transform are computed by:

 ```python
 pywt.cwt(